Optimal control of the double integrator with minimum total variation: An Example

-For a rather ``continuous" range of values of $\alpha$, we have generated a movie, by using {\sc Matlab}, called {\tt mintotalvar.avi} (submitted along with this manuscript), an instance of which for $\alpha = 0.589$ is shown in Figure~\ref{fig:snapshot}.
-For a large number of values of $\alpha$, the movie depicts/animates the Pareto front and the graphs of the control and state variables, as well as the graph of the adjoint variable $\eta(t)$ divided (or normalized) by $\alpha$.
-The graph of $\eta(t)/\alpha$ in the bottom-right corner reconfirms that $u(t)$ is constant when $|\eta(t)| \le\alpha$ and $u(t)$ is linear in $t$ when $|\eta(t)| = \alpha$.
+Using a rather ``continuous" range of values of $\alpha$, we have generated a movie, by using {\sc Matlab}.
+The movie file is called {\tt mintotalvar.avi}, which can be downloaded via the URL in Reference~\cite{video}.
+An instance of the movie for $\alpha = 0.589$ is shown in Figure~\ref{fig:snapshot}.
+For a large number of values of $\alpha$, the movie depicts/animates the Pareto front (using~\eqref{phi1}--\eqref{phi2}) and the graphs of the control and state variables (using~\eqref{optcont_convex1} and \eqref{x1}--\eqref{x2}), as well as the graph of the adjoint variable $\eta(t)$ divided (or normalized) by $\alpha$ (using~\eqref{eta_convex1}).
+The graph of $\eta(t)/\alpha$ in the lower-right corner reconfirms that $u(t)$ is constant when $|\eta(t)| < \alpha$ and $u(t)$ is linear in $t$ when $|\eta(t)| = \alpha$.

 As expected, reduction in total control variation is obtained as the value of $\alpha$ is increased, with the trade-off that minimum energy is increased.
-Figure~\ref{fig:convex}(b), and the movie, reveal that, as $\alpha$ gets larger, the control variable appears to become a piecewise-constant function, switching from the constant level $-3$ to the constant level $1$, resulting in $\tv(u)=4$.
-In the next subsection, by using an asymptotic analysis, we prove that, as $\alpha\to\infty$, $u$ indeed tends to a piecewise constant function.
+Figure~\ref{fig:convex}(b), and the movie, clearly demonstrate that, as $\alpha$ gets larger, the control variable appears to become closer to a piecewise-constant function, switching from the constant level $-3$ to the constant level $1$, resulting in $\tv(u)=4$.
+This reconfirms Theorem~\ref{thm:asymp_solution} as well as Remark~\ref{rem:asymptotic}.